-You can ascertain if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

 - Cut power to the thermostat at the breaker.

-- Take off the thermostat and find the wiring.
+- Pull off the thermostat and look at the wiring.

-- If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.
+- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is usually blue.

 Do Nest or ecobee Need a C Wire?

-Rely on JTech Mechanical for Your Smart Thermostat Installation Needs
+Trust JTech Mechanical for Your Smart Thermostat Installation Needs